horizon-research/CamJ/sim_core/README.md

 - *DNNProcessStage*: this class can describe major computation in DNN-based algorithms, such as convolution, depthwise-convolution and fully-connected layer.

 The following code describes an input with a shape of (640, 400, 1).
-There is another attribute, `functional_pipeline`, which is used for functional simulation.
+In `PixelInput`, there is another attribute, `functional_pipeline`, which is used for functional simulation.
 In this case, it is used to simulate how to generate pixels.
 If you don't want to perform functional simulation, no need to specify this attribute.
 To understand how to specify `functional_pipeline` attribute, please check out `functional_core`